awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recover.md

 # Recover your instance<a name="ec2-instance-recover"></a>

-To automatically recover an instance, you can use the default configuration of the instance or create an Amazon CloudWatch alarm\.
-If an instance becomes impaired because of an underlying hardware failure or a problem that requires AWS involvement to repair, the instance is automatically recovered\.
+To automatically recover an instance when a system status check failure occurs, you can use the default configuration of the instance or create an Amazon CloudWatch alarm\.
+If an instance becomes unreachable because of an underlying hardware failure or a problem that requires AWS involvement to repair, the instance is automatically recovered\.

-**Note**
-Terminated instances cannot be recovered\.

 A recovered instance is identical to the original instance, including the instance ID, private IP addresses, Elastic IP addresses, and all instance metadata\.
 If the impaired instance has a public IPv4 address, the instance retains the public IPv4 address after recovery\.
 If the impaired instance is in a placement group, the recovered instance runs in the placement group\.
 During instance recovery, the instance is migrated as part of an instance reboot, and any data that is in\-memory is lost\.